sunilmankotia83/gh-300/source/docs/practice/detailed/05-practice-test.detailed.md

 **Options:**
 A. Copilot blocks all similar suggestions
-B. **Copilot may show the suggestion with links to public sources**
+B. Copilot may show the suggestion with links to public sources.
 C. Duplication filter is disabled
 D. Content exclusion is ignored